s0rta/revengate-new/roadmap.md

 - [x] healing strategy is based on health-%, not absolute number of HPs

 ## v0.12
+- [ ] bug: cross-board connectors should never be in corners
+- [ ] play time (screen time) on victory screen
+- [ ] saved games
+  - [ ] starting inventory is not resurected upon restore
 - [ ] bug: Exploring fails to update `me.dest` when running the live debugger on Android
 - [ ] Seeking is easier to resolve even is the target keeps moving
 - [ ] web export
   - [ ] better keyboard support (ex.: ESC cancels actions)
+  - [ ] bug: story screen does not capture keyboard input
 - [ ] random interlude stories
 - [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
 - [ ] plasus rats have a more aggressive version of TribalTerritorial